Communication Using Email

 - Worksheets

-- Visual aids showing the parts of an email.
+- Visual aids showing the parts of an email

-Preparation of Activity:
+Preparation for the Activity:

 - All the learning and teaching materials needed for this lesson plan must be ready before the lesson begins.